RobotBros/BCE-Service/README.md

     result = ocr.get_ocr_char(content, language='CHN_ENG')

-A sample implementation pls visit http://cloudesk.duapp.com/ocr/ Pls use this invite code `QzWgtyK7ND` to register as an member of cloudesk.
+A sample implementation pls visit [Cloudesk.top OCR](http://cloudesk.duapp.com/ocr/)

+Pls use this invite code `QzWgtyK7ND` to register as an member of cloudesk.

 Enjoy and cheers!